Language selection

 The Gully is a deep submarine canyon formed by a combination of river flow, glacial ice and glacial meltwater erosion.
 This process occurred several hundred thousand years ago.
 Repeated glaciation events are thought to be the dominant processes that created this deep-water canyon.

-The Gully ecosystem encompasses shallow sandy banks, a deep-water canyon environment, and portions of the continental slope and abyssal plain.
-This area, provides habitat for a wide diversity of species.
+The Gully ecosystem encompasses shallow sandy banks, a deep-water canyon environment and portions of the continental slope and abyssal plain.
+This area provides habitat for a wide diversity of species.
 Water circulation patterns and hydrography strongly influence the distribution of nutrients along the canyon and can fuel primary productivity, (a process where inorganic substances are synthesized by organisms to produce simple organic materials) in the Gully.

 The region around the Gully also supports a number of commercial fisheries and was once of interest to the oil and gas industry.

-This marine protected area is a hotspot for whales, dolphins and porpoises and an important habitat for both migratory and resident cetacean species, including the endangered Scotian Shelf population of northern bottlenose whale.
+This Marine Protected Area is a hotspot for whales, dolphins and porpoises and an important habitat for both migratory and resident cetacean species, including the endangered Scotian Shelf population of northern bottlenose whale.
 Several northern bottlenose whale individuals are year-round residents of the Gully, while others move between the Gully and neighbouring canyons.
 These toothed whales are known to dive from the surface waters to deep parts of the canyon, sometimes staying underwater for over an hour in search of deep-water squid and other prey.

-Surface waters and subsurface waters of the Gully are home to tiny plankton, a variety of fish such as sharks, tunas and swordfish, and as well as seabirds.
 Halibut, skates, white hake and lanternfish can be found as deep as 1 kilometre below the surface.
-The ocean floor supports crabs, sea pens, anemones, brittle stars, and the highest known variety of cold-water corals in Atlantic Canada, with approximately 30 species identified to date.
+The ocean floor supports crabs, sea pens, anemones, brittle stars and the highest known variety of cold-water corals in Atlantic Canada, with approximately 30 species identified to date.
 Cold-water corals cling to boulders along the slopes of the canyon.

 Even after decades of research in the Gully, many mysteries remain, making it a place of great interest for continued research, monitoring, and conservation efforts.